Detecting and diagnosing prior and likelihood sensitivity with power-scaling: Case studies

+For \(K_1\) and \(K_2\) we use Mat\'ern covariance functions with \(\nu = 3/2\).
+These functions are controlled by the \(\rho\) and \(\sigma\) parameters.
+The \(\rho\) parameters are the length-scales of the processes and define how close two points \(x\) and \(x^\prime\) must be to influence each other.
+The \(\sigma\) parameters define the standard deviations of the noise.
 For efficient sampling with Stan, we use Hilbert space approximate Gaussian processes~\citep{solin2020HilbertSpace,ruitortmayol2022PracticalHilbert}.
 The number of basis functions (\(m_f = m_g = 40\)) and the proportional extension factor (\(c_f = c_g = 1.5\)) are adapted such that the posterior length-scale estimates \(\hat\rho_f\) and \(\hat\rho_g\) are above the threshold of that which can be accurately approximated~\citep[see][]{ruitortmayol2022PracticalHilbert}.
-We can then focus on the choice of priors for the length-scale parameters (\(\rho_f, \rho_g\)) and the marginal residual parameters (\(\sigma_f, \sigma_g\)).
+We can then focus on the choice of priors for the length-scale parameters (\(\rho_f, \rho_g\)) and the marginal standard deviation parameters (\(\sigma_f, \sigma_g\)).
 It is known that for a Gaussian process, the \(\rho\) and \(\sigma\) parameters are not well informed independently~\citep{diggle2007Geostatistics}, so the sensitivity of the marginals may not be properly representative as there may be prior sensitivity no matter the choice of prior.
 We first demonstrate the sensitivity of the marginals before proceeding with a focus on the sensitivity of the model predictions, in accordance with \citet{paananen2021RSense}.

-As expected, there is prior sensitivity in the marginals (Table~\ref{tab:motorcycle-base-sens}).
-The prior and likelihood sensitivity for \(\sigma_f\) and \(\sigma_g\) is high, which may be an indication of an issue, however it is difficult to determine based on the parameter marginals alone.
-Instead we follow up by plotting how the predictions are affected by power-scaling.

-As shown in Figure~\ref{fig:motorcycle-sense}, the predictions around 20~ms exhibit sensitivity to both prior and likelihood power-scaling.
-The prediction interval widens as the prior is strengthened (\(\alpha > 1\)), and narrows as it is weakened (\(\alpha < 1\)).
-Likelihood power-scaling has the opposite effect.
-This indicates potential prior-data conflict from an unintentionally informative prior.